GlynPrice/one1Trivial/README.md

 git status
-git commit -m "collective comment for the changes" git status git rmote -v
+git commit -m "collective comment for the changes" git status git remote -v
 ```
-The above set of commands with `add` and `commit `ensure that the local changes, if any, are known to the local git repository.
+The above set of commands with `add` and `commit` ensure that the local changes, if any, are known to the local git repository.
 So when the following `pull` and `push` are done then any need to merge changes/work are with respect to the local repository including all work/changes.
 Otherwise the changes/work will probably not be overwritten with `pull` , but an error message should appear asking you to commit or stash your changes/work.
 ```
-git pull origin master                          Already up-to-date, if nothing to download git push origin master                          Everything up-to-date, if nothing archive
+git push origin master                  Everything up-to-date, if nothing archive git pull origin master                  Already up-to-date, if nothing to download
 ```